drmikesamy/rust-for-dotnet-devs/src/environment-and-configuration/index.md

 }
 ```

-Rust is also providing the functionality of accessing an environment variable at
+Rust also provides environment variable access functionality at
 compile time.
 The `env!` macro from `std::env` expands the value of the variable
 at compile time, returning a `&'static str`.
 If the variable is not set, an
 error is emitted.